LibraStack/Match3-SDK/README.md

 ### Create fill strategy

 First of all, create a class `SidewayFillStrategy` and inherit from the `IBoardFillStrategy<TItem>`.

+We'll need an `IGameBoardRenderer` to transform grid positions to world positions and an `IItemsPool<TItem>` to get the pre-created items from the pool.
+Let's pass them to the constructor.

 ```csharp
 public class SidewayFillStrategy : IBoardFillStrategy<IUnityItem>